This post may contain affiliate links.

 Mark finally found a shop he liked and bought the jacket, but to this day we can’t remember which animal it’s supposed to have come from.
 (Update: Now he hates the jacket and never wears it, so be careful what you buy.)

-The Accademia to see Michelangelo’s David
+Visit the Accademia to see Michelangelo’s David

-If you haven’t succumbed totally to a shopping addiction, let’s get back to seeing some of the great art of Florence.
+If you haven’t succumbed totally to a shopping addiction, let’s move on to another Florence attraction.
 East of the Mercato San Lorenzo is the Galleria della Accademia at Via Faenza, 7.
-The reason you’re here is to see the real sculpture of David, which Michelangelo chiseled out of marble between 1501 and 1504.

 Michelangelo was commissioned to make the sculpture when he was only 26, and it was originally meant to be placed high up in the cupola of the Duomo.